For Prospective Students

 Milyon has held a variety of roles in higher education, including as director and dean; his enrollment experience includes his alma mater, St. Olaf, the University of St. Thomas, in St. Paul, Minnesota, and Hamline University, also in St. Paul.
 Milyon received an MA in leadership of student affairs from the University of St. Thomas.
 Learn more about Milyon.

 Falone was born and raised in Chicago, Illinois, and at the age of 10 moved to Southern California.
 He earned a BA in broadcast communication from the University of La Verne and an MA in communications from California State University, Fullerton.
-He has been in the admission profession for 11 years and at Reed since 2013.
+He has been at Reed since 2013.
 Falone serves as a member of the National Association for College Admission Counseling (NACAC) Admission Practices Committee, which oversees a set of guidelines followed by colleges and universities to ensure the ethical treatment of students during the recruitment and application processes.
 When he’s not working, Falone enjoys playing bass guitar, weight training, and exploring Portland's amazing restaurant scene.

 Senior Assistant Dean

-Wayne spent his first 18 years in Los Angeles.
-For college, he traveled across the country to Waterville, Maine, to attend Colby College, where he studied sociology, dabbled in philosophy and education courses, and served as the Student Government Association Co-President.
-He was a Colby Outdoor Orientation Trip Leader and a Campus Conversation on Race Facilitator.
-Immediately after graduating, he walked across Spain on the El Camino de Santiago and backpacked through France and Morocco.
+Wayne spent his first 18 years in Los Angeles, California.
+For college, he traveled across the country to Waterville, Maine, to attend Colby College, where he studied sociology and dabbled in philosophy and education courses.
+He served as the Student Government Association Co-President, a Colby Outdoor Orientation Trip Leader, and a Campus Conversation on Race Facilitator.
+Immediately after graduating, he walked across Spain on the El Camino de Santiago and backpacked through France, Portugal, and Morocco.
 Personal interests include hiking, reading autobiographies, rooting for Liverpool FC, eating quinoa, and exploring SoundCloud.

-Recruitment and application-reading territories: Arkansas, Florida, Louisiana, Missouri, Nevada, North Carolina, Oklahoma, South Carolina, Tennessee, Texas
+Recruitment and application-reading territories: Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, Oklahoma, Tennessee, Texas

 Crockett is from New Haven, Connecticut.
 At the age of 14, in exchange for studying Latin, he was gifted a plane ticket to Portland, Oregon, and entrance to an Outward Bound course in Oregon's Central Cascade Range.
 Thus began his lifelong love of classical languages and mountains.
 He majored in classics at Reed, writing his thesis on Plato's ideas about Egypt, and has worked in Reed's admission office since 2008.
 He is also a student in Reed's MALS program, working on ancient theories of education.
 Personal interests include hiking and backpacking, every type of skiing, and music.

-Recruitment and application-reading territories: California (Orange County, Long Beach, Inland Empire, San Diego County), Iowa, Kansas, Minnesota, Nebraska, Wisconsin, & Utah
+Recruitment and application-reading territories: California (Orange County, Long Beach, South Bay, Inland Empire, San Gabriel Valley, San Diego County), Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, Vermont

 Born and raised in California wine country, Kati is a Reed graduate who still keeps her golden thesis laurels on victorious display.
 After majoring in literature-theatre at Reed, she attended Northwestern University, where she completed an MA in theatre, taught many undergraduate courses, served as a dorm mentor, and worked as a dramaturg in a variety of Chicago theatres.
 Kati is overjoyed to be in the Pacific Northwest serving her beloved alma mater.
 Like many of her fellow Reedies, Kati is a compulsive knowledge-seeker; topics upon which she will expound include the history of medicine and anatomical illustration, interactive theatre, Portland's unparalleled karaoke scene, her two cats, and what a "dramaturg" is.